-- Using knowledge in other STEM subjects to support the teaching of Design and Technology. - Providing the opportunities for children to visit different workplaces. - Inviting professionals into school to share their experiences and jobs with children to promote high ambitions. - Opportunities to practice learnt skills which will support the mindfulness of the children. - Whole school project weeks that celebrate Design and Technology as well as allow children to take part in their own 'gallery'.
+- Using knowledge in other STEM subjects to support the teaching of Design and Technology. - Providing opportunities for children to visit different workplaces. - Inviting professionals into school to share their experiences and jobs with children to promote high ambitions. - Opportunities to practice learnt skills which will support the mindfulness of the children.